 Multiple searches - giving you the credit you deserve?

-Before we move on, let me just explain a little bit about searches.
-Moreover, the subsequent rejections that could deal a fatal blow to your aspirations of owning your own home.
+Before we move on, let me just explain a little bit about credit searches.
+Moreover, how subsequent rejections could deal a fatal blow to your aspirations of owning your own home.

 It works like this.

 Say you go to your local Clydesdale Bank branch after Google informs you that they do mortgages for contractors.
 You:

 - take in a copy of your contract,

 - wait a week to hear from them (no one likes giving bad news, especially advisors)